xcape-io/PyProps/PygameProps/PygamePianoProps/README.md

-﻿# Pygame Piano props
+﻿# Pygame Piano prop
-*A props from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **pygame**.*
+*A prop from <a href="https://www.live-escape.net/" target="_blank">Live Escape Grenoble</a> using **pygame**.*

-A real word props, we wired an antic mechanic piano to a Raspberry Pi; black keys play real music notes and white keys play slices of the infamous phrase of the Exorcist "Your mother suck cocks in hell".
+A real word prop, we wired an antic mechanic piano to a Raspberry Pi; black keys play real music notes and white keys play slices of the infamous phrase of the Exorcist "Your mother suck cocks in hell".

 Players must hit the 7 white keys in order to win the challenge that opens the piano top with a linear grip and plays the scary Exorcist music.